Mariusmarten/Complexity-Resources/README.md

 - graph theory (math)
 - network theory

 The Lyapunov exponents provides a measurment of the stability of a dynamical system, they quantify the level of chaos by indicating the speed of growth (instability) or reduction (stability).
+The sum of these exponents known as the Kolmogorov–Sinai entropy it is an indicator of the extent to which the system is unpredictable (the higher, the less predictable).

 ## Complexity Paper
 - Poincare